 The Mayor of London, Boris Johnson has given final approval of a new London passenger cruise terminal that will increase cruise ships calling at the city.

 Even though there had been opposition from local residents on the new plan in Greenwich at Enderby Wharf was still given the green light.
 There were concerns on air quality from having more cruise ships which in turn causes more bad fumes from the ship’s fuel.
-Cruise Hive first reported on the planned development back in February.

 London’s deputy mayor for planning, Sir Edward Lister, said: